jina-ai/clip-as-service/README.md

 ### Using `BertClient` with `tf.data` API

-> The complete example can [be found example4.py](example/example4.py).
+> :small_orange_diamond: The complete example can [be found example4.py](example/example4.py).
 There is also [an example in Keras](https://github.com/hanxiao/bert-as-service/issues/29#issuecomment-442362241).

 The [`tf.data`](https://www.tensorflow.org/guide/datasets) API enables you to build complex input pipelines from simple, reusable pieces.
 One can also use `BertClient` to encode sentences on-the-fly and use the vectors in a downstream model.
 Here is an example: